whiter6666/CVE/WAVLINK_WL_WN575A4/set_sys_adm_1.md

 get value from newpass

 ![](3.png)
-split to v30 and call system, cause command injection
+concate to v30 and call system, cause command injection

 ## POC